Teenage rebellion: Popular culture

 The phenomenon has been categorized by mainstream media and popular culture, and is a very common subject in music and film.
 Popular culture allows large diverse groups of people to identify indiscriminately and to feel represented.
 Not only does it serve as a way of inclusion in society as it joins the masses on standards of acceptable forms of behavior but it also forges a sense of identity, meaning and purpose that chains the individuals of a society.
 Many historians have analyzed the way that film influenced the teenage generation and culture.
 Thomas Doherty stated that film was one of the first forms of media to evolve from mass culture to teen culture, and that thanks to film the teen idol fever started.
 An example of films that projected images of youth is Rebel Without a Cause, which was extremely influential at the time and created a new idea of young people.
 The film reflects juvenile delinquency along with confusion, uncertainty and fright of both teenagers and adults.
 Likewise, Blackboard Jungle is a film that focuses on juvenile delinquency and explains the reasons why teenagers behave the way they do, as well as the pedagogical issues that attack educators and students in a very fragile education system.
 Apart from the film industry, The Beatles influenced enormously in a social and cultural change.
 The band developed both personal freedom expressed by physical appearance and experimentation with drugs, which induced introspective and passive behavior, as opposed to alcohol.
-Their music challenged the generations of outdated parents and favoured fun and adventure among teenagers.
+Their music challenged the generations of outdated parents and favored fun and adventure among teenagers.
 The Beatles became a liberating force for millions of teenagers who would then become activists, hippies and protests of social and cultural change.
 Many psychologists saw Beatlemania as a rebellion and a reaction against their conservative elders.
 Another example in music was "Rock Around the Clock", which not only was one of the first American rock n’ roll recordings but also it was considered the teenage National Anthem.
 Considering the film and music industries, the specialist John Storey defines popular culture as something that arises from the people rather than imposed upon them.
 In other words, popular culture is shaped and designed by its consumers and that is why it is, without exception, intervened with teenage rebellion.